shimaabr/mpc_ml_controller/README.md

 <img width="559" height="419" alt="image" src="https://github.com/user-attachments/assets/528f0738-83dd-455c-bfd7-166581bf56d3" />

-These graphs confirm that R and Q have opposite effects on the controller’s performance.
+These graphs confirm that R and Q have opposite effects on the controller’s performance.WHile increasing both result in increasing cost function.

-changing prediction horizon
+Sensitivity to prediction horizon
 --
 it is clearly increasing N result in better prediction so decrease ISE and make signal control more aggressive